mmdlow/film-art-notes/_posts/2019-10-09-Lecture-7-12-Storeys.md

 ##### Final scene

+- They finally share the same shot, with Spirit entering the frame from behind
+  - Previously, San San is always shown alone first, before cutting to a shot with both of them
+  - Shows that they have become closer

 - Extreme close-up of San San's eye opening as she is embraced by Spirit
   - She senses the embrace of the spirit, a sense of comfort
   - OR: "come with me"